BraunMichael/Misc/README.md

 Then navigate to https://github.com/settings/ssh/new and paste the key in the key field.

 Restart your computer and everything should be set.
-Information on how to use the MATLAB git interface here: https://www.mathworks.com/help/matlab/source-control.html
+Information on how to use the MATLAB git interface [here](https://www.mathworks.com/help/matlab/source-control.html) and [this video](https://www.youtube.com/watch?v=KkMEwUX0IsI)